 Check out their interactive sunburst graph – it’s a fun way to explore unit test coverage.

 Also known as integration testing, but we use the term end-to-end to distinguish it from the “typical” unit-testing done via a CI system.
 In our case, we are deploying our code to a dev environment every time we commit to master – more on that in a moment.
 But before we do that deployment, we want to make sure our system as a whole is working.
-To that end, we use our Virtual Device SDK.
+To that end, we use our tools in e2e mode.

-What is the difference between our Virtual Device and Virtual Alexa libraries?
-Great question – the essential one is that Virtual Alexa just emulates Alexa – it mimics its behavior.
-The Virtual Device SDK is Alexa.
-It actually uses the Alexa Voice Service (AVS) to send real audio to Alexa, and in turn to our skill.
+What is the difference between our e2e and unit tests?
+Great question – the essential one is that our Unit tests work with Virtual Alexa and it just emulates Alexa – it mimics its behavior.
+The e2e use Alexa.
+It uses the SMAPI Simulation tools to interact with Alexa, and in turn to our skill.
 Both are testing our skill but in different ways.

 - Running unit tests against code, with minimal dependencies